fsantanna-uerj/serrapilheira/Submissao/final.md

 # Career Impact

-The Serrapilheira grant was a key condition for me to be accepted on the graduate school of my University last year.
+The Serrapilheira grant was a key condition for me to get accepted on the graduate school of my University last year.
 Being part of a graduate school opens new opportunities for collaborations with students and colleagues.